-- filing a written statement to that effect with St. Jude Medical's corporate secretary, at or before the taking of the vote at the shareholders' meeting; - voting again via the Internet or telephone at a later time before the closing of those voting facilities at [ ] (Central Time) on [ ], 2016; - submitting a properly signed proxy card with a later date that is received at or prior to the shareholders' meeting; or - attending the shareholders' meeting, revoking your proxy and voting in person.
+- filing a written statement to that effect with St. Jude Medical's corporate secretary, at or before the taking of the vote at the shareholders' meeting; - voting again via the Internet or telephone at a later time before the closing of those voting facilities at 11:59 p.m.
+(Eastern Time) on October 25, 2016; - submitting a properly signed proxy card with a later date that is received at or prior to the shareholders' meeting; or - attending the shareholders' meeting, revoking your proxy and voting in person.